gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 ### Debugging (OPTIONAL)
     sgx.debug=[1|0]
     (Default: 1)
-This syntax specifies the whether the enclave can be debugged.
-Currently Graphene library OS only supports the debugging mode.
+This syntax specifies whether the enclave can be debugged.
+Currently, Graphene library OS only supports the debugging mode.

 ### ISV Product ID and SVN (OPTIONAL)
     sgx.isvprodid=[NUM]